 Orientation is a required course for all new freshmen.
 Orientation dates are published in the quarterly schedule.
-Students needing more information about orientation should contact the SAS Lab, 393-ESJC or 1-800-874-3399 (Ext.
+Students needing more information about orientation should contact the SAS Lab, 393-ESJC (Ext.
 304).

 STUDENT ADVANCEMENT SERVICES (SAS)

 The comprehensive component is an excellent resource available for incoming and continuing students.
 Some of the services provided are an orientation to college each quarter, the SAS Learning Laboratory, an early alert system for development students, College Success Skills courses, and the Tutorial Assistance Program for Students.